Arjun-G-Ravi/AI-Notes/01_Machine Learning/06_Unsupervised Algorithms/00_Intro.md

 Unsupervised learning deals with problems in which dataset doesn’t have target labels to predict.
 These algorithm are generally used to find interesting information about the given dataset.

-Generally, there are four unsupervised learning techniques:
+Some unsupervised learning techniques are:
 - Density estimation
 - Clustering
-- Dimensionality reduction
+- Dimensionality reduction (discovering latent “factors of variation”)
 - Anomaly detection
+- Self-supervised learning